 My name is Christine Pomeranz, ITM Chairperson, and I am pleased to be your host for this orientation session.

-Your other full-time teachers are Professors Guillermo Jimenez, Shireen Musa, and Patrick Yanez.
-You will also be meeting a host of industry-connected adjunct faculty as you progress in the program.
-Our Administrative Assistant is Stacey Sedereas.
+Your other full-time professors are Professors Sonja Chapman, Guillermo Jimenez, Dr. Shireen Musa, and Patrick Yanez.
+You will also be meeting an array of industry-connected adjunct faculty as you progress in the program.
+Our Department and Industry Project Coordinator is Stacey Sedereas.

 Slide 3 - Mission

-ITM’s mission is to prepare you for management positions in international trade and global fashion as well as other companies.
+ITM’s mission is to prepare you for management positions in international trade and global fashion companies.

 Slide 4- ITM Facts

-In academic year 2017, ITM is turning twenty-one years old in contrast to FIT, which is turning seventy-two.
+In academic year 2021, ITM will be turning twenty-five years old in contrast to FIT, which turned seventy-five in 2020.

 The program has an impressive group of international faculty, who together have lived, worked, taught, and/or lectured in six continents.